solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/screen-shot-2019-02-26-at-13.05.35.png)

-4. Type in the password of your account and click “confirm”.
+4. Type in the password of your account and select “confirm”.
 If you don't have a password, skip this step.

 You are now ready to trade the asset which you have trusted.